philips/backplane-kubernetes-ingress/README.md

 ## Backplane.io Ingress Controller

 Simple setup to get [Backplane.io](https://www.backplane.io/) hooked up as a Kubernetes Ingress Controller.
+This makes it possible to do things like have a publicly available load balancer from a behind-the-firewall install with say [Tectonic Bare-metal](https://coreos.com/tectonic) or [minikube](https://github.com/kubernetes/minikube).

 ## Setup Backplane Ingress Controller